Khahory/prueba-devsu-demo-devops-nodejs/README.md

 ### Database

+The application now uses **MariaDB** for better scalability with multiple pods in Kubernetes.

+**Previous SQLite Configuration:**
-The database is generated as a file in the main path when the project is first run, and its name is `dev.sqlite`.
+- The database was generated as a file in the main path when the project is first run, and its name was `dev.sqlite`.

-Consider giving access permissions to the file for proper functioning.
+- Consider giving access permissions to the file for proper functioning.

+**Current MariaDB Configuration:**
+- Database runs as a separate service in Kubernetes
+- Supports multiple application pods
+- Secure credential management with Kubernetes Secrets

 ## Usage